Monument to Grand Duke Sergey Alexandrovich

-The Monument to Grand Duke Sergei Alexandrovich (Памятник великому князю Сергею Александровичу) is a monument dedicated to Sergei Alexandrovich, it was consecrated on April 2, 1908 in the exact spot of his assassination.
+The Monument to Grand Duke Sergei Alexandrovich (Памятник великому князю Сергею Александровичу) is a monument dedicated to Sergei Alexandrovich, it was consecrated on April 2, 1908, in the exact spot of his assassination.
 After the Bolshevik Revolution, the monument was destroyed in 1918, but was restored in 1998 in the Novospassky Monastery, where Sergei's remains are buried.
 The second restored monument was consecrated in the Moscow Kremlin in 2017, where the original monument once stood.

 History

-In 1905, Grand Duke Sergei Alexandrovich was assassinated right next to the Kremlin Senate and Nikolskaya Tower, when a terrorist threw a nitroglycerin bomb directly into Sergei's lap, killing him instantly.
+Grand Duke Sergei Alexandrovich was assassinated on February 17, 1905, by a bomb thrown into his carriage as he as he was leaving the Nikolsky Gate of the Kremlin.
+The attack was carried out by the Socialist-Revolutionary Party's Combat Organization.

 A monument was later built in 1908 on the exact spot of his assassination, and was later destroyed in 1918 by the Bolsheviks.
 In 2017, Vladimir Putin made a speech at the unveiling of the reconsecrated monument commemorating Sergei Alexandrovich's assassination.
 Putin then addressed the history behind the monument, and willingness of the Russian people, especially from Russian artist Viktor Vasnetsov, the original designer of the monument.

 Artistic features

-The original bronze monument, set on a stepped pedestal of dark green labrador, was an example of 'Church Art Nouveau'.
+The original bronze monument, set on a stepped pedestal of dark green Labrador, was an example of 'Church Art Nouveau'.
 Its prototype was the obituary crosses of the Russian North.
 On the obverse of the sculpture, there were enamel inserts.
 Above the crucifix under the wavy-curved roof was the image of the Mother of God in mourning and two cherubs.
 On the backside were placed images of the Saviour Not Made by hands, Venerable Sergius of Radonezh The unquenchable lamp was placed in front of the monument.

 The reconstructed memorials erected in the Novospassky Monastery and on the site of the murder of the Grand Duke in the Kremlin are made according to the surviving sketches of Viktor Vasnetsov and are exact copies of the original.